Application Security Posture Management (ASPM): A Comprehensive Guide for Proactive Security

 Is your application security strategy struggling to keep pace with the speed of modern development?
 Many organizations find that traditional methods can't handle today's complex application landscape.
 Application Security Posture Management (ASPM) offers a solution.

 Modern applications are intricate, composed of various elements.
+(The Essential Elements of Modern Application Development)

 - The use of microservices, APIs, and third-party components expands the attack surface.
-For example, a healthcare provider using multiple APIs to share patient data must secure each one.
+For example, a healthcare provider using multiple apis to share patient data must secure each one.

-- Rapid development cycles using DevOps and Agile can leave security teams behind.
+- Rapid development cycles using devops and agile can leave security teams behind.

 - Cloud and container adoption introduces new security blind spots.